-A spatial trajectory is a trace generated by a moving object in geographical spaces, usually represented by a series of chronologically ordered points, e. g. $p_1 \rightarrow p_2 \rightarrow \cdots \rightarrow p_n$, where each point consists of a geospatial coordinate set and a timestamp such as p = (x, y, t).
+A spatial trajectory is a trace generated by a moving object in geographical spaces, usually represented by a series of chronologically ordered points, for example, $p_1 \rightarrow p_2 \rightarrow \cdots \rightarrow p_n$, where each point consists of a geospatial coordinate set and a time stamp such as p = (x, y, t).

-The advance in location acquisition technologies has generated a myriad of spatial trajectories representing the mobility of various moving objects, such as people, vehicles, and animals.
-Such trajectories offer us unprecedented information to understand moving objects and locations, fostering a broad range of applications in location-based social networks [140], intelligent transportation systems, and urban computing [142].
+The advance in location-acquisition technologies has generated a myriad of spatial trajectories representing the mobility of various moving objects, such as people, vehicles, and animals.
+Such trajectories offer us unprecedented information to understand moving objects and locations, fostering a broad range of applications in location-based social networks [Zheng 2011], intelligent transportation systems, and urban computing [Zheng et al. 2014b].
 The prevalence of these applications in turn calls for systematic research on new computing technologies for discovering knowledge from trajectory data.
-Under the circumstance, Trajectory Data Mining has become an increasingly important research theme, attracting the attention from numerous areas, including computer science, sociology, and geography.
+Under the circumstances, trajectory data mining has become an increasingly